wilg/mediaman/README.md

 #### Get Metadata Only

-To save a sidecar YAML file with as much metadata as Mediaman can muster, just use:
+To view a YAML-formatted printout of as much metadata as Mediaman can muster, just use:

     $ mediaman metadata ~/path/to/movie.mp4

+You can also just pass in a name:

+    $ mediaman metadata "the truman show 1998"

 #### Help